 Food 4 Farmers is focused on this – addressing food security and seasonal hunger within these communities by developing programs to increase access to and availability to sufficient and appropriate food.

 Allegro has been supporting Food 4 Farmers for several years.
 We continue to purchase coffee from the Acodihue and Maya Ixil cooperatives who are actively engaged in the Food 4 Farmers programs.
 This partnership between Allegro and the cooperatives is rooted in quality coffee, but it’s equally important, and absolutely necessary for the longevity of specialty coffee in general, to consider the bigger picture – a holistic approach to buying coffee where Food 4 Farmers, the cooperative, and the buyer are interconnected.
 Because of this ongoing partnership, we wanted to highlight this connection in a special blend called Organic Café La Abeja.
-Coffee from the two cooperatives are combined to create a blend that is bright and sweet, much like the honeys produced by the farmers of Acodihue and Maya Ixil.
+Coffee from the two organic cooperatives are combined to create a blend that is bright and sweet, much like the honeys produced by the farmers of Acodihue and Maya Ixil.

 Allegro, Food 4 Farmers, Acodihue and Maya Ixil share the same value of helping coffee producers and farmers – it may sound simple at first, but coffee and honeybees can work together to support this value.